miztiik/mssql-to-aurora/README.md

 ![Miztiik Automation: Database Migration - MS SQL DB to Amazon Aurora DB](images/miztiik_architecture_mssql_to_aurora_01.png)

-In this article, we will build an architecture, similar to the one shown above - A simple database running mysql(mariadb 10.2.x) instance running on EC2 _(You are welcome to use your own mysqldb instead_).
+In this article, we will build an architecture, similar to the one shown above - A simple database running mssql instance running on EC2 _(You are welcome to use your own ms sqldb instead_).
 For target we will build a Amazon Aurora DB cluster and use DMS to migrate the data.

 In this Workshop you will practice how to migrate your MS SQL DB databases to Amazon Aurora DB using different strategies.